Generic Name: enfuvirtide (en FYOO vir tide)

 Do not mix enfuvirtide with other medications in the same syringe.

-Your care provider will show you where to on your body to inject enfuvirtide.
+Your care provider will show you where on your body to inject enfuvirtide.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 Use enfuvirtide for the full prescribed length of time, even if your symptoms quickly improve.
 Skipping doses may increase the risk of your virus becoming resistant to medication.